Geekcorps

-Geekcorps is a non-profit organization that sends people with technical skills to developing countries to assist in computer infrastructure development.
+Geekcorps was a non-profit organization that sent people with technical skills to developing countries to assist in computer infrastructure development.
+The organization recruited volunteers for tours lasting from one month to over six months.

 The non-profit was created in 2000 by Ethan Zuckerman and Elisa Korentayer in North Adams, Massachusetts.
 In 2001 Geekcorps became a division of the International Executive Service Corps located in Washington, D.C.

 Creation

 After a visit to a Ghana library by Zuckerman in 1993, the lack of up-to-date resources available prompted him to create Geekcorps years later.
 Humanitarian and banker Elisa Korentayer became co-founder of Geekcorps due to the organization's need of financial wisdom.
 In effort to increase access to current information and bridge the digital divide in developing nations Zuckerman, and associates from his now bought out internet company tripod, funded most of the $350,000 budget for Geekcorps' first year.

 Major projects

 Ghana

 Starting September 2000, with 6 volunteers selected from over 200 applicants, Geekcorps first mission was in Accra, Ghana.
 Co-founder Zuckerman was already familiar with the infrastructure of Ghana.
 Zuckerman stated, "The government has relatively liberal telecommunications and investment policies, making it possible for IT businesses to be built there."
 Geekcorps initial focus in Ghana was assisting companies in the capital city Accra with its IT expertise.
 Geekcorps had an understanding with local businesses, after receiving help, the businesses involved were to help the locals with their newfound resources.
 Initial challenges for Geekcorps were communication and teaching skills needed by volunteers, and reliance on outdated programming languages for local businesses.
 Geekcorps involvement led to innovations such as a new java based payment system for local businesses in Ghana.
 Geekcorps was also instrumental in the creation of Ghana's internet exchange point in 2005.